TREK Papaya: Ang Malayong Paaralan ng Mapedya

 one of the river crossings

-I was touched when I saw one of the teachers wash the muddy feet of her student.
-We often said that teachers are like our second parents.
-They really are.
+Witnessing one of the teachers washing a student's muddy feet touched me deeply.
+We often say that teachers are like our second parents.
+Indeed, they are.

 Poverty in Mapedya